-Insurers may undervalue the cost of repairs, refuse to cover certain repairs, or not inform consumers about potential policy benefits.
-"That practice will often lead to the consumer holding the bag for any additional repairs," warns Williams.
+Insurers may undervalue the cost of repairs, refuse to cover certain repairs or not inform consumers about potential policy benefits.

 You might find yourself waiting to hear back from your insurance company about your claim.
-This is especially true after a major disaster, where insurers are swamped with claims.
-Though delays aren't always done in bad faith, it may be an intentional tactic.
+This is especially true after a major disaster, when insurers are swamped with claims.
+Though delays aren't always done in bad faith, they may be intentional.

-Insurers "simply are in no hurry to write you a check," says Tom Simeone, an attorney in Washington, D.C.
+Insurers "simply are in no hurry to write you a check," says Thomas Simeone, an attorney in Washington, D.C.
 "They are acutely aware that the longer they delay, the more claimants will get frustrated and give up or accept a lower amount."
 An attorney can help expedite this process.
-"If the insurance company is delaying in considering your claim, having an attorney call - which raises the threat of litigation - may persuade the insurance company to act," says Simeone.
+"If the insurance company is delaying in considering your claim, having an attorney call - which raises the threat of litigation - may persuade the insurance company to act."

-Hiring a lawyer is expensive.
-There are several steps you should take before you need to consider legal help.
-Start with these four:
+Hiring a lawyer can be expensive.
+There are several steps you should take before you consider legal help.
+Start with these three:

-If you've tried all the options above to no avail, it's time to consult legal help.
+If you've tried all of these options to no avail, it's time to consult legal help.

-Like we mentioned, needing a lawyer to fight an insurance claim is relatively rare.
-You will want a lawyer if you've exhausted all other avenues and you're still unsatisfied with your payout.
+Needing a lawyer to fight an insurance claim is relatively rare.
+But you'll want a lawyer if you've exhausted all other avenues and you're still unsatisfied with your payout.

 "If the insurance company's offer is close to what you demanded, it may not be worth the cost of paying an attorney to obtain a larger settlement," says Simeone.
 "However, if there is a big difference between what the insurance company offers and the value of your claim, then you should consult with an attorney."

-A contingency fee is usually one third of the payout.
+A contingency fee is usually a third of the payout.
 That number rises if the case goes to trial, but that's extremely rare.
-It's often cheaper for insurance companies to simply settle a claim, rather than take it to trial.
+It's often cheaper for insurance companies to simply settle a claim rather than take it to trial.

 Once you've determined that you need legal help, it's important to act fast.
 "Remember that insurance claims are riddled with technical defenses and loopholes," says Lazega.
 "Early legal guidance can help you avoid plummeting into them and can assist you in properly submitting the claim."

 Insurance law is a specific field.
 You need a lawyer with insurance expertise if you want a good outcome.
 "Experience is critical," says Lazega.
 "Attorneys who focus their practice on challenging insurance companies know how to pick winning cases."
-There are numerous ways to find a qualified lawyer in your area.
-You should also ask a few preliminary questions when vetting a lawyer.
+There are a number of ways to find a qualified lawyer in your area.

-Unfortunately, it's possible that your denied claim or low settlement was legitimate.
-As unfair as that may seem, there's not much you can do if a judge rules that the insurance company made their decision in good faith.
+If you hired a lawyer and still didn't get a good result, your last course of action is to file a complaint with your state's insurance commissioner.
+They oversee all insurance-related matters in your state.
+It's also possible that your denied claim or low settlement was legitimate.
+There's not much you can do if a judge rules that the insurance company made their decision in good faith.